micro-policies/micro-policies-coq/README.md

 ### License

-- The files in this directory and all subdirectories other than `compcert/lib` are under the MIT license (see `LICENSE`)
+This development is distributed under the MIT license (see `LICENSE`)
-- The files in the `compcert/lib` directory are dual-licensed under the INRIA Non-Commercial License Agreement and the GNU General Public License version 2 or later (see `compcert/LICENSE`)